 Northwestern uses 423 million gallons of water every year.
-That’s enough to fill nearly 641 Olympic sized swimming pools!
-NU is working to reduce its campus water usage by at least 25 percent, compared to the 2005 baseline, as well as limit our impact on Lake Michigan and beyond.
+That’s enough to fill nearly 641 Olympic sized swimming pools.
+Northwestern is working to reduce its campus water usage by at least 25 percent compared to a 2005 baseline, as well as limit its impact on Lake Michigan and beyond.

 Install water-saving devices in campus buildings

 We aim to create infrastructure to lessen water waste.
 We’ve installed the following water-saving equipment on campus:

 - Toilets, faucets, and showerheads fitted with low-water-flow fixtures.

 - Toilets with dual low and high flush valves in newer buildings.

 We closely monitor water use across campus, and any abnormalities are quickly investigated and remedied.

 We have installed a myriad of technologies such as solar clocks, rain gauges, and moisture sensors that calculate air moisture to determine when it will rain to avoid wasting water, time, and energy.
 We diligently follow the City of Evanston’s irrigation restrictions on weekdays from 10:00 am to 4:00 pm from May 15 to September 15.
 This restriction is in effect because plants do not absorb water efficiently, so the water evaporates and is wasted.